-Other Tips for Professional Care of your Newly Cemented Porcelain Veneers
+Tips for Professional Care of your Cosmetic Dental Work.

 - If you’re seeing a new dentist or hygienist, make sure to mention your existing work, and ask them to look particularly on the cervical and gumline margin of your restorations.

-- Regular pumice polish should not be used on composite bonding as it can leave scratches and cause erosion.
-An aluminium oxide polishing agent should be used instead.
+- Regular pumice polish should not be used on composite bonding & porcelain restorations as it can leave scratches and cause erosion.
+An aluminum oxide polishing agent should be used instead.